 A massive network that comprises over 180 locations in 140 countries, PureVPN has a total of 6,500 servers dotted around the world.
 It’s certainly impressive, and they’ve continued to add to their tally rapidly in recent years.

 It’s one of the biggest networks you’ll find in the industry, and there’s coverage in Central America, as well as Africa and Asia.
-The majority of their servers are found in North America and Europe, with a tally of 1,776 and 2,750 respectively.
+The majority of their servers are found in North America and Europe to date.